 I don’t have a tattoo myself and I will refrain from it, but I am fascinated by it and consider it a form of fashion, maybe not opulent fashion.
 When it comes to piercings mine are only in my earlobes and they were done almost at birth.

 Most women now decide to have a tattoo in their adolescent years and here I am looking at the psychology behind it.
 As a parent myself of a teen girl, I want to find out.

 A tattoo is a creative way to express yourself through body art.
 There are various reasons why people get tattoos and body piercings.
 Today teens are very eager to get tattoos and piercings on different parts of their body.

 However, in many countries, teens need their parents’ permission before getting a tattoo.
 But have you ever wondered, what’s the adolescent psychiatry behind their idea of getting inked?

 While some just do it for a fashion statement, others get tattoos and piercings done to express rage or rebellious attitude towards their parents.

 The underlying reasons explain the psychology behind teens getting tattoos and piercings.
 Without further ado, let’s find out:

 As a Fashion Statement or to Look like Their Peers

 While most common response you get from a tatted person when asked about their tattoo is that they got it to express individuality.
 However, the reason for getting body piercings and tattoos in teens is quite different.
 They get tempted to get a tattoo just as a fashion statement.
-Besides that, some teenagers are drawn to the idea of tattoos because they want to look like their peers – as they think getting inked is considered cool.
+Besides that, some teenagers are drawn to the idea of tattoos because they want to look like their peers – as they think getting inked and show their affiliation with their college students is considered cool.

 To Enhance Attractiveness & Sexuality